AlejoZabala/hyBit_heat_waste_use/README.md

 ## License

-This repository is released under the MIT License (or adapt accordingly).
+This repository is released under the MIT License.

 ---